 Maine: Regulations for crop farms require the development of a nutrient management plan (NMP) if a farm is importing more than 100 tons of manure or regulated residuals annually.
 The nutrient management plan must address storage and utilization of manure and off-farm nutrients on land to which the regulated residuals or manure are applied.
 The NMP must include or provide for minimum distances between manure storage, stacking and spreading areas and property lines and surface water based on site-specific factors determined to be effective for controlling runoff and for preventing contamination of surface water.
 The NMP must include soil test reports for each field where manure or other crop nutrients will be applied, and soils must be tested for each field at least every 5 years.
 For each field, the NMP must show the calculation of nutrients required to grow the specific crop.
-The producer may write his/her own plan, but it must be approved by a Maine certified nutrient management planner licensed through the Nutrient Management Office.
+The producer may write their own plan, but it must be approved by a Maine certified nutrient management planner licensed through the Nutrient Management Office.
 To find a licensed nutrient management planner, contact:

 Mark F. Hedrich, Nutrient Management Program Manager.
-Maine Department of Agriculture, Conservation and Forestry, Division of Animal & Plant Health, 28 State House Station, Augusta, Maine 04333-0028; 207-287-7608; firstname.lastname@example.org
+Maine Department of Agriculture, Conservation and Forestry, Division of Animal & Plant Health, 28 State House Station, Augusta, Maine 04333; 207-287-7608; firstname.lastname@example.org

 Connecticut: Currently there are no nutrient management regulations affecting vegetable farmers in CT.
 There is a Phosphorous Law (CT PA-1255) but it primarily affects wastewater treatment facilities and homeowners who may only apply P if a soil test shows a need and not during winter months.

-Rhode Island: No regulations of nutrient applications are in place in RI, however, on a case by case basis (and rarely at that) regulation may occur as part of a response to an environmental violation, for example, a consent agreement resulting from water quality impairment.
+Rhode Island: No regulations of nutrient applications are in place in RI, however, on a case-by-case basis (and rarely at that) regulation may occur as part of a response to an environmental violation, for example, a consent agreement resulting from water quality impairment.